The 10 Best Protein Treatments For Natural Hair

 (Image credit: Getty)

-We all know that taking care of your hair involves far more than simply choosing the right shampoo and conditioner—particularly when you have natural hair.
-When you have textured hair, it's particularly important to choose leave-in conditioners, shampoos, masks, and scalp treatments that moisture and clarify your strands so that your hair can look its bounciest and healthiest.
-And in addition to moisture, your hair also needs protein to look its very best—something that should be addressed in your diet, but can also be supplemented through the use of a protein treatment (keratin, for instance, is a well-known protein).
+We all know that haircare involves far more than simply choosing the right best shampoo and conditioner, particularly when you have natural hair.
+When you have textured hair, it's important to choose moisturizing leave-in conditioners, shampoos for natural hair, hair masks, and scalp treatments so that your hair can look its bounciest and healthiest.
+Because hair strands are made entirely of protein, it's also important to take in enough of this nutrient—ideally through your diet, but also through a topical protein treatment for natural hair.

 She adds that protein treatments can be the perfect pick-me-up for tired, over-treated, or damaged hair.